Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 If you're about to propose a change that adds or modifies any translatable string in the code, you don't need to take care of adding the new strings to the translation files.<br>
-We have an automted process setup to update our language source files accordingly and provide the translators on Transifex with the new contents.<br>
+We have an automated process to update our language source files on a schedule and provide the translators on Transifex with the new contents.<br>
 Maintainers can also manually trigger this on demand.